How to get your full tenancy deposit back

 Carefully check the tenancy agreement

-Your tenancy agreement might sound like one of those annoying things you're always told to read but never actually do (like any terms and conditions section ever).
+Your tenancy agreement might sound like something you're always told to read but never actually do (like any terms and conditions section ever).
 However, you do need to read it – no matter how dull it is.

 The terms of a contract differ from one landlord or estate agency to the next.
 The last thing you want is to get stung on something that can be avoided by simply reading the contract before you sign it.

-Make sure you read this list of important things to check in your tenancy agreement.
-You can even check if your university or students' union offer a free contract checking service to help you out.
+Read this list of important things to check in your tenancy agreement.
+You can even see if your university or students' union offer a free contract checking service to help you out.

 -